bcgov/GDX-Analytics-URL-Shortener/backend/README.md

       protocol: TCP
       port: 8080
       targetPort: 3000
 **`Step 4`**.
-A docker file at backend/Dockerfile is provided as part of this folder which is enough to provide insutructions to openshift and to start the backend server.
+A docker file at backend/Dockerfile is provided as part of this folder which is enough to provide insutructions to OpenShift and to start the backend server.
 This should create a pod and route in dev project where backend will accessible and connected to the database.

 ## Details